melbinbiju1/Atliq-Sales-Finance-Reports-Excel/README.md

-# AtliQ Sales & Finance Reports for Excel
+# AtliQ Sales & Finance Reports Excel

 Welcome to the **AtliQ Sales & Finance Reports** repository!
 This project demonstrates the use of **Excel** to create impactful **Sales** and **Finance** reports, offering businesses actionable insights into their performance.
 It leverages advanced Excel features like **Power Query**, **Power Pivot**, **DAX**, and **VBA** to provide real-world solutions for data analysis and reporting.